Bharath-2002/Gmail-task-automation-script/README.md

 * Do **not** share `credentials.json` or `token.json` publicly.
 * You can update `rules.json` anytime — the script will apply the latest rules when run again.
-* Make sure you have labels created in Gmail before applying them in rules.
+* labels will be created if it doesnot exist

 ---